checkra1n/toolchain/README.md

 *What's the catch?*

 Apple LLVMs do not have LLD.
-As such you'll need to use an llvm.org (or any other non-Apple one!) on macOS.
+An LLD is as such included in this repository for macOS use.